Alexandre Baldo pursues an intense and versatile career as a bass-baritone and a viola player.

 Alexandre Baldo made his first appearances as a soloist with the ensembles Ensemble 1756 and Bach Werk Vocal Salzburg, singing in a series of cantatas by J.S.Bach, G. Telemann and G.F.Händel in October 2019

 He attracted the attention of the Italian audience by performing Arie di bravura by G.F.Händel and A.Vivaldi during a recital given in July 2017 at the Castello di Manta, as part of the Marchesato Opera Festival in Saluzzo.

-Alexandre Baldo studies in Switzerland under the guidance of Luciana Serra in Lugano and Silvana Bartoli in Zürich.
+Alexandre Baldo studies in Austria at Mozarteum University Salzburg with Christopher Strehl, in Switzerland under the guidance of Luciana Serra in Lugano and Silvana Bartoli in Zürich.
 He also regularly receives the coaching of Philippe Jaroussky.

 Parallel to his occupation as a singer, Alexandre Baldo has established himself as a viola player specialized in both fields of historical and modern performance.
 He obtained an Artist Diploma and a Master’s Degree at Mozarteum University, where he studied from 2016 to 2020 with Veronika Hagen and Rainer Schmid.
 He has also taken part in numerous master classes across Europe and in the U.S., with violists including Kim Kashkashian, Pierre-Henri Xuereb and Michael Strauss.

 Alexandre Baldo received a one-year contract for a tutti position at Mozarteum Orchester Salzburg during the 2019 season.
 He has also been selected as a viola section leader for the 2018 Mahler Academy under the baton of Lahav Shani.